Lazyice1172/OOP2_Assignment/README.md

 # How the Program Works

-This program is automated and will load the audio 5 different patterns one by one in 30 second intervals.
+This program is automated and will load both the audio and 5 different patterns one by one in 30 second intervals.
 These animated patterns will then loop for the duration of the song.

 # How the Functions Operate